Harbor-UCLA PSYCHIATRY

 The requirements for IMG are those noted above.

-Question regarding our residency program should be directed to:
+Questions regarding our program should be directed to:

 mitawa@dmh.lacounty.gov